vasilakisfil/Introspected-REST/README.md

 or on constrained devices and environments, like IoT.

 #### 8.2.4.
 REST does not support caching of hypermedia
-In practice, the hypermedia part of a resource rarely changes, compared to the resource's data.
+In practice, **the hypermedia part of a resource rarely changes**, compared to the resource's data.
 In REST, by design, the client can't cache the hypermedia part of the resource, even for relatively small amount of time, because hypermedia is part of the resource, thus caching the hypermedia can't be separate from caching the response itself.

 #### 8.2.5.
 REST doesn't make it easy to evolve hypermedia
-Another issue of REST is that due to the fact that everything is mixed in together, evolving hypermedia separately from the data can't happen.
+Another issue of REST is that due to the fact that everything is mixed in together, **evolving hypermedia separately from the data can't happen**.
 We understand that this is actually another feature of REST design and not an issue, treating a response object as a whole and not breaking into different parts like hypermedia and data, however, in practice, this poses difficulties for easier evolvement and maintenance of the API.